The modern neoliberal state nurtures the spread of COVID-19

-"The risk to Albertans is still low," the Government of Alberta's official website soothingly assured us yesterday afternoon, the day the World Health Organization officially declared the effects of the coronavirus swiftly coursing 'round the globe to be a pandemic.
+"The risk to Albertans is still low," the government of Alberta's official website soothingly assured us yesterday afternoon, the day the World Health Organization officially declared the effects of the coronavirus swiftly coursing 'round the globe to be a pandemic.

 This may reassure some of us.
 Others, not so much.